 Iris versicolor is a vigorous perennial that forms small colonies from a network of underground rhizomes.
-Plants produce clumps of distinctive pointed narrow leaves.
-In spring, foliage is topped by lovely blue irises.
+Plants produce clumps of distinctive narrow pointed leaves. spring, foliage is topped by lovely blue irises.
 This unique wildflower sparkles in sunny moist or wet sites.
 Iris versicolor is an excellent choice for a rain garden or native wetland buffer.
 Small Groups or Masses of plants can provide Attractive Foliage, showy Spring Flowers, Cut Flowers and Erosion Control to wet sunny sites.